 how common sense proves faulty

-Many who abide by those assumptions as guiding principles for their elevator speech find that too many people, instead of responding with interest, respond with silence or change the topic.
 For an elevator speech to lead to business opportunities, it must not end the conversation.
 Instead, it should compel listeners to share information about themselves.
-After all, sales success follows from learning about people who share information freely about their relevant interests.
-Sales success does not follow from conversation cut short by succinct straight-talk about yourself.
+After all, sales success follows from learning about people who share information freely about their pertinent interests.
+Sales success does not follow from conversation cut short by straight-talk about yourself.

 recognize the pivotal moment